klingebj/shamir_bip39_2039/README.md

            'lunar', 'derive', 'gauge', 'romance', 'relief', 'acid']
 ```

+Under the hood we are randomly choosing the first eleven of the twelve words (alternatively you can specify them yourself having chosen them any way you like).
+The twelfth word is a checksum determined by the first eleven.
 The mnemonic can then be broken into three shares, which are themselves valid mnemonics

 ```
 shares = mnemonic_to_shares(mnemonic)